activequant/mcp/README.md

 It takes a project definition file, see sample.model, and generates hibernate Entities, DAO interface, DAO implementation, Service interface, Service implementation in a Spring autowired way.

-It uses velocity macro templates for those implementations, you can modify these templates or create new templates.
+It uses velocity macro templates for those implementations, you can modify these templates or create new templates, see below for more details.

 Installation